-GEOMETRY Prerequisite: Algebra I or Algebra 1-B Req/Elective 2 credits Emphasizes an abstract, formal approach to the study of geometry, including such topics as properties of plan and solid figures; deductive methods of reasoning and use of logic; geometry as an axiomatic system including the study of postulates, theorems, and formal proof; concepts of congruence, similarity, parallelism, perpendicularity, and proportion; and rules of angle measurement in triangles.
+Emphasizes an abstract, formal approach to the study of geometry, including such topics as properties of plan and solid figures; deductive methods of reasoning and use of logic; geometry as an axiomatic system including the study of postulates, theorems, and formal proof; concepts of congruence, similarity, parallelism, perpendicularity, and proportion; and rules of angle measurement in triangles.

-ALGEBRA II Prerequisite: Geometry Elective 2 credits Algebra II reinforces the ideas from Algebra I and presents new material for a deeper understanding of these concepts.
+ALGEBRA II Prerequisite: Geometry

+Algebra II reinforces the ideas from Algebra I and presents new material for a deeper understanding of these concepts.
 Students who plan to continue their education will find that the material presented in this course is considered a minimum requirement in almost any field they wish to pursue.
 The real number system, interpreting information and relationships through the use of equations and inequalities, acquiring a basic mathematical vocabulary, and introduction to basic geometric concepts are some of the areas covered in this course.

-PRECALCULUS Prerequisite: Algebra II Elective 2 credits Precalculus is a continuation of Alg.
+PRECALCULUS Prerequisite: Algebra II

+Precalculus is a continuation of Alg.
 III/Geometry.
 Previous mathematical concepts are reviewed and new ones are introduced that will continue to expand the student's knowledge of the mechanics and the theory of mathematics.
 This course is designed to allow most students to move on to more advanced math courses with little difficulty.
 Precalculus is considered necessary for any student planning on continuing on in mathematics, science or a related field.
 The Real and Complex number systems, geometric relationships and reasoning, equations and inequalities, matrices and determinants, functions, sequences and series, derivatives, and integrals are some of the areas covered in this course.